 In more recent years, the idea of quality control circles, where workers take direct responsibility as work groups for productivity and work quality has become popular following successful use of this approach in Japan.

+Industrial relations has frequently been concerned with employment relationships in the broadest sense, including "non-industrial" employment relationships.
 There have also been numerous schemes to increase worker participation in the workplace, either through enhanced workplace communication, consultation and co-operative worker-management planning or through worker representation and participation directly in management.